ysdanu/youtube_shorts_remover/README.md

-### Youtube shorts remover
+## YouTube Shorts Remover

-"This extension removes Shorts completely from chromium based browser"
+This Chrome extension removes YouTube Shorts entirely from Chromium-based browsers, providing a cleaner browsing experience.

-How to Install:
+#### How to Install

-clone the repo and extract files.
+1. Clone the repository and extract the files.
-Go to chrome://extensions/
+2. Go to `chrome://extensions/`.
-Enable "Developer Mode"
+3. Enable **Developer Mode** (top right corner).
-Click "Load unpacked" and select the folder.
+4. Click **Load unpacked** and select the folder with the extension files.
-Open/Refresh YouTube
+5. Open or refresh YouTube to see the changes.

-Features:
+#### Features

-Removes shorts from homepage sidebar
+- Removes Shorts from the homepage sidebar.
-Removes shorts on channel homepage
+- Removes Shorts from channel homepages.
-Removes shorts in search results
+- Excludes Shorts from search results.
-Removes shorts chip from search result filters
+- Removes the Shorts chip from search result filters.
-Removes shorts queue if direct link to a short is openend.
+- Disables the Shorts queue when accessing direct links.